2023 EFL Championship play-off final: Post-match

 Edwards said after the match that "it feels incredible", although he caveated this by saying his thoughts were principally with the hospitalized Lockyer, noting that "health is the most important thing, more important than football".
 Edwards also commented on the upcoming challenge of playing in the Premier League, saying "we're not going to go mental" and indicating that he would continue his philosophy that the club should "play to [its] strengths".
 Luton's midfielder Pelly Ruddock Mpanzu, who had been with the club since 2014 when it was a non-League club playing in the fifth tier of English football, was jubilant, noting that he had "completed football" and joking that he planned to retire in the summer.
 Mpanzu then said: "it's been a journey, through the highs and lows but you've got to believe in yourself.
 Here I am, a Premier League player."
 Robins congratulated Luton on their victory, stating that "once the game is over and done with you've got to congratulate the winners; they've come out on top today, however tight the game may have been".
 He also expressed a desire to bounce back from the defeat, saying "we have to get back here as quickly as we possibly can".

 On 29 May, Luton hosted a victory parade with an open-top bus to celebrate their promotion, which drove from Kenilworth Gardens to St George's Square.
 The event was attended by thousands of supporters and concluded with the team and manager brandishing the trophy on the balcony of Luton Town Hall.

 Luton's stay in the Premier League was limited to just one season as they finished in 18th place out of 20 teams in 2023–24 and were relegated back to the Championship.
 They suffered a further relegation from the Championship to League One the following season.
-As of 2025, Coventry remain in the Championship although they did reach the play-offs once more in 2024–25, losing in the semi-final.
+Three years after the game, Coventry were eventually promoted back to the Premier League as winners of the 2025/26 Championship.